Skip to main content

 Let’s say your billing date is the 8th of each month:

-• Your next full charge of $600 will happen on the 8th of the next month.
+• Your next full charge for the updated plan happens on the 8th of the next month.

-This shows up on your invoice as a Remaining Time charge and an Unused Time credit for the time you previously paid for the legacy plan.
+This shows up on your invoice as a Remaining Time charge and an Unused Time credit based on the time covered by each plan during that billing cycle.

 Did this answer your question?